Nauts85/project-2/README.md

 ## **Credits**
   * ## **Code**

-  * I Have not used any code snippets on the project.
+  * All code was Written by myself.

   * ## **Content**
   1. [CSScheatsheet](https://htmlcheatsheet.com/css/)